mikeyaworski/Utility-Discord-Bot/README.md

 ## Environment Variables
 Fill in your own `DISCORD_BOT_CLIENT_ID` and `DISCORD_BOT_TOKEN` for development / your bot deployment.

+Optional variables:
-You may (optionally) also provide a `SLASH_COMMANDS_GUILD_ID`, which will only be used in development environments for easier slash command testing.
+- `SLASH_COMMANDS_GUILD_ID`, which will only be used in development environments for easier slash command testing.
+- `YOUTUBE_API_KEY`, which is used to fetch playlist videos for the player commands.

 ```
 ENVIRONMENT=development